Tamandeep-Singh/prowl/README.md

 # Prowl: Cybersecurity Hub

-A lightweight and seamless solution for monitoring endpoint security and cybersecurity related events for SMEs (Small and Medium Enterprises).
+A lightweight and seamless solution for monitoring endpoint security and cybersecurity related events for SMEs (Small & Medium Enterprises).

 ![](github-assets/prowl_showcase.gif)